Agonizing subway ride lands New York woman Worst Commute award

 The Riders Alliance invited commuters to share their stories using the hashtag #WorstCommute.
 Winners of the contest receive a chocolate replica of the MetroCard, which the subway system's roughly 6 million daily riders swipe to enter stations.

-Cuomo controls the Metropolitan Transportation Authority, the public agency that runs the subways.
-His transportation spokesman, Peter Ajemian, said, "The Governor has taken aggressive action to fix the subways."
+Cuomo, who controls the Metropolitan Transportation Authority, the public agency that runs the subways, did not immediately respond to a request for comment.

-Ajemian said Cuomo's actions have included funding the state's half of the "Subway Action Plan," and redirecting revenue streams directly to the MTA, and investing $8.6 billion in the MTA's capital program.
-He said the governor's office will work with the state legislature and New York City to ensure funding for the subways.

 Overall subway on-time performance has plummeted to 65 percent - a drop of 15 percentage points over the past several years and the worst of any major transit system in the world, the Riders Alliance said.